 First year student?
 Please see the First Year Advising tab for advising options.

-If you are a second year, third year, fourth year, fifth year and or transfer student, please make an appointment to talk with us about your pre-health interests and plans using Starfish.
+Second year students and up, including all transfer students: Please make an appointment to talk with us about your pre-health interests and plans using Starfish.
 And please monitor your email as you wait for your appointment to begin.
 All appointments are 45 minutes.

-Applying to health professional programs this summer?
-Please see our Applicant Advising information.
+Applying to health professional programs soon?
+Please also see our Applicant Advising information.

 If you are an alum, please email us at email@example.com, and we will help you arrange an appointment.
 We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Meet/Hangouts, or Skype).
 Please also continue to remember that there is no time limit in our services to you.
 We will be here to support you for as long as you want to work with us.

 If you want to talk with us about your application to health professional programs, please read all the information below.

 First, if you are planning to apply to a health professional program in the coming year, please sign up for a CPHA Application Course.
 These are Canvas courses that serve as resource libraries.
 Each one introduces you to the ins-and-outs of applying to programs.

 - We will help you plan the timing of your application and reflect on what experiences you need to build before you apply.